 Tenants Queensland aims to improve conditions for residential tenants by assisting tenants to understand and exercise their legal rights and responsibilities.
 Our vision is a society where renting is a secure tenure and tenants are able to understand and exercise their rights and responsibilities under tenancy law.

-The Tenants’ Union provides a range of tenancy information and advocacy services to tenants including: a telephone advice service, tenancy publications, community education activities, tenancy law training, research on tenancy issues, policy development and tenancy law reform campaigns.
+Tenants Queensland was established in 1986 and provides a range of tenancy information and advocacy services including: a statewide telephone advice service for tenants, tenancy publications, a tenancy law training program, and research and policy development in relation to tenancy law issues.

 Tenants Queensland has a statewide office in Brisbane.
 Our specialist tenancy law legal service is funded under the Legal Aid Community Legal Services Program.

 For many years Tenants Queensland has performed an important role, providing advice for tenants and advocating on behalf of tenants, to secure improvements to Queensland’s residential tenancy laws.

 To support the work ofTenants Queensland and keep informed about issues affecting Queensland tenants join today and download your membership form here.

 You can also make a donation to the work of Tenants Queensland.
 All donations $2 and over are tax deductible.